Accessible Parking Program

 Failure to submit the required information, an unsatisfactory finding on a background investigation, or failure to meet the eligibility requirements, will result in the applicant being rejected for a volunteer position.

-Failure to submit to or failing a drug/alcohol screen will result in the applicant being rejected for a volunteer position.
+Failure to submit to or fail a drug/alcohol screen will result in the applicant being rejected for a volunteer position.

 Volunteers will begin the selection process by completing and submitting an Accessible Parking volunteer application.
 Volunteers must also answer questions from an interview panel concerning volunteer qualifications.